open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 ![flow](/images/demo-workflow.png)

-`ocm-controller` creates `ComponentDescriptor` objects for each referenced component version.
-Those component descriptors will contain all the resources that those versions have such as the manifest files, configuration, deployment files, etc.
+The `ocm-controller` creates `ComponentDescriptor` resources for each referenced component version.
+Those component descriptors will contain all the resources that those versions have, such as manifest files, configuration files, deployment files, etc.

 It will use this dependency graph to lookup resource data in the right component version.